vientos/vientos-sdk/README.md

 cd .. # back to vientos-sdk
 ```

-to start dev server for vientos-nahual
+to start dev server for vientos-pwa
 ```shell
 gulp pwa
 ```